flub78/multitenant/doc/development.md

     php vendor/phpunit/phpunit/phpunit  tests/Unit/Tenants/ProfileModelTest.php

 There is currently no support in the code generator to generate the relationship methods in the model (hasOne, belongsTo, HasMany).
 They must be added manually.

+Do not forget to complete the factory with error cases if you want tests on error cases.

 ## Creation a the controller and the views